graciellehigino/ms_range_interactions/manuscript.md

-The rationale behind species distribution models comes from the fact that interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni] that ultimately affects the composition, richness, and successional patterns of communities across multiple biomes.
+The rationale behind species distribution models comes from the fact that interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni] [REF - Fricke 2022] that ultimately affects the composition, richness, and successional patterns of communities across multiple biomes.
 Yet, the connection between occurrence and interaction data is a frequent debate in Ecology [REF - Blanchet].
 For instance, macroecological models are often used with point or range